 About Gabriella Loncharnoch

-Gabriella Loncharnoch was a child prodigy in music, art, and ballet, Gabriella later pursued corporate work but retained a deep fascination with ancient systems, divination, astrology, and science.
+Gabriella Loncharnoch excelled in music, art, and ballet, Gabriella later pursued corporate work but retained a deep fascination with ancient systems, divination, astrology, and science.
 A formative school trip to Japan at age 12 sparked her lifelong interest in belief systems like Feng Shui and astrology, shaping her unique circular approach to thought.

 In her 30s, Gabriella studied science at Queensland University of Technology, excelling in earth systems, however earlier had taught herself chemistry through Murdoch University as a subject, passing with credit.
 She eventually shifted her focus to developing Gabylon, a project linking her scientific training with her studies of universal patterns.